Sustainable Finance Summit

 Marc-André Blanchard

-Executive Vice-President and Head of CDPQ Global, Caisse de dépôt et placement du Québec (CDPQ)
+Executive Vice-President and Head of CDPQ Global and Global Head of Sustainability, Caisse de dépôt et placement du Québec (CDPQ)

 Mr. Blanchard is responsible for coordinating CDPQ’s international operations.
 He oversees CDPQ’s international offices, ensuring the organization’s positioning as an investment partner of choice.
 He also supports the international growth and development of Québec companies.
 In addition, he oversees the organization’s sustainability orientations and activities and leads CDPQ’s strategy to integrate ESG factors into all investment activities.